2fifteen/services-guide/services_guide.md

 - **Automated Monitoring:** Our automated monitoring runs all the time – 24/7, every day of the year.
 We're always keeping an eye on things.
 - **Business Hours Support:** Our business hours are Monday to Friday, 8:30 AM to 5:30 PM Mountain Time, excluding holidays.
 The holidays 2Fifteen Tech is closed are listed here - [https://215.tech/service](https://215.tech/service).
 - **Response Time:** If something goes wrong, we aim to start tackling it within 1 business hour from the time you let us know through our official support channels (email, SMS, or phone - sent to our service desk).
 If someone reaches out outside of our support desk official channels, the response and resolution time may be longer.
+Per the Master Services Agreement, response time commitments do not apply during the Transition Exception period - the first 60 days following service commencement, or any off-boarding period.
 - **After-Hours Help:** We do not currently staff outside of our business hours, and cannot guarantee any after hours support.
 Any exceptions would be called out in your quote.
 - **Hourly Billing Details:** If your quote includes any hourly billing options, then we bill in 15-minute increments, rounding up to the nearest quarter hour.
 And there's a minimum charge of one hour for any help outside of business hours.